List of speakers of the Louisiana House of Representatives

 The Speaker of the Louisiana House of Representatives is the presiding officer of the Louisiana House of Representatives, the lower house of the Louisiana State Legislature.
 The speaker serves as the leader and head of the Louisiana House.
 The speaker is traditionally suggested by the Governor of Louisiana.
-The speaker's counterpart in the State Senate is the President of the Senate, currently Republican Patrick Page Cortez.
+The speaker's counterpart in the State Senate is the President of the Senate, currently Republican Cameron Henry.

 History

 The first speaker, Pierre Bauchet St. Martin, was elected by the House in 1812.
 During the first years of statehood the speakership and the Louisiana House of Representative was dominated by supporters of Henry Clay, after 1845 the Democratic Party came to dominate politics until the United States Civil War.
 After the war the state, along with the rest of the southern states, underwent the Reconstruction from 1865 until 1877, during this time politics were dominated by the Republican Party.
 In 1877 the Democrats came to power again and stayed in power in the House until late 2010.
 During this time the practice of the Governor appointing the speaker began.
 In 2008 Republican Governor Bobby Jindal appointed the first Republican speaker in over a hundred years even though the Democrats held a small majority.

+When Democrat John Bel Edwards succeeded Jindal in 2016, his choice as Speaker, Democrat Walt Leger III of New Orleans, was rejected by house's Republican majority, which instead elected fellow Republican Taylor Barras of New Iberia.